Integrated Optimization of Scheduling and Flexible Charging in Mixed Electric-Diesel Urban Transit Bus Systems: Solution method

 \subsubsection{Heuristic pricing for large-scale instances}

 To address the computational challenges of the exact SPPRC on large instances, we implement a two-stage heuristic pricing approach.
-This method decomposes the subproblem into route generation and charging optimization, allowing for the rapid discovery of high-quality columns with negative reduced costs.

-\paragraph{Stage 1: Randomized Route Construction} A greedy constructive heuristic generates a candidate sequence of trips (a ``trip chain'').
+This method decomposes the subproblem into schedule generation and charging optimization, allowing for the rapid discovery of high-quality columns with negative reduced costs.
+In the first stage, a greedy constructive heuristic generates a candidate sequence of trips.
 Starting from the garage, the next trip in the sequence is selected probabilistically.
 The selection weights are derived from the dual values ($\pi_i$) and temporal compatibility, prioritizing trips that are valuable to the RMP and fit within the schedule.
-This randomization allows the algorithm to explore a diverse set of routes across multiple iterations.

-\paragraph{Stage 2: Charging Schedule Optimization} For a fixed trip chain generated in Stage 1, we solve a subordinate MILP to determine the optimal charging strategy.
+In the second stage, we solve a subordinate MILP to determine the optimal charging strategy for a fixed trip chain generated in Stage 1.
 This model decides where and for how long the bus should charge to ensure feasibility with respect to battery limits ($\underline{B}, \overline{B}$) while minimizing the charging cost component $\sum_{c\in \sC, t\in\sT} H_{rct} \phi_{ct}$.
 This reduced model is significantly smaller than the full SPPRC, as the sequence of visits is fixed, making it solvable in negligible time.
 If a feasible charging schedule with a negative reduced cost is found, the column is added to the RMP.